MediciHouse07/Learning_Records/micro_economic_mit.md

 - accounting profit, economic profit
 - d profit/ dq = dR/dq - dC/dq
 - M PI = MR(price) - MC

+2022/06/08:

+3000<->3700

+- marginal decision in economic
+- economic thinking is like gradient descent
+- solve what is the optimal quantity, and what is the max profit